buehler/dotnet-operator-sdk/src/KubeOps.Operator.Web/README.md

 Key points:
 *   `AddKubernetesOperator()`: Initializes core KubeOps services.
-*   `RegisterComponents()`: Automatically discovers and registers your implementations of controllers, finalizers, and webhooks based on their attributes and base classes.
+*   `RegisterComponents()`: **(Recommended)** Automatically discovers and registers implementations of controllers, finalizers, and webhooks based on attributes and base classes found within the specified or entry assemblies.
 You can also use `AddWebhook<T>()` for explicit registration if needed.
 *   `AddControllers()`: Adds services required for MVC controllers, which KubeOps webhooks are built upon.
 *   `MapControllers()`: Configures the ASP.NET Core routing middleware to direct incoming HTTP requests to the correct webhook controller actions.